1egoman/biome/README.md

 ## Introduction
-Typically, one stores all their environment variables in `.env` (or something similar), and sources them in before running their app.
+Typically, one stores all their environment variables in `.env` (or something similar), and sources them in, before running their app.
 This is bad for two reasons:

 1. Forgot to gitignore your `.env` file?
 Time to regenerate all your secrets.
 2. If you need to re-clone your project, you have to reconstruct your environment.